Tucson, Ariz. – People send Davy Rothbart trash.

 Rothbart’s magazine publishes cast-off items as inspiration for storytelling, which he then incorporates into a solo act.

-Onstage, he delivers a volley of words and gestures, making himself an active participant in the stories.
+He delivers a volley of words and gestures on stage, making himself an active participant in the stories.
 He’s a narrator with lots of knowing self-deprecation and a wicked sense of timing.

 Rothbart says creating interesting tales from trash is a way of getting closer to understanding people.